nepal-online-school/noswebsite/_toc/section-one/hello-world.md

 ## Key points to understand

 - File extension of Ruby program is `.rb`
-- To print string into the standard output (i.e monitor), you can use `puts`, short form of `put string`.
+- To print strings into the standard output (i.e terminal), you can use `puts`, a portmanteau of "put string".
 - `#` is used as comment operator
 - Single and double quotes can be used to define String.